 Are you a student?
 Pitch an idea or contribute content by emailing us at info@doctorsofdemocracy.org.

 The state of South Australia, one of Australia’s six states, elects its state legislature every four years on the third Saturday in March.
-The most recent election was this past weekend (March 21, 2026), returning the incumbent political party into power in a landscape with at least 68% of seats in the lower house from around 38% of voters' first preferences.
+The most recent election was this past weekend (March 21, 2026), returning the incumbent political party into power in a landslide with at least 72% of seats in the lower house from around 38% of voters' first preferences.
 1 The process of voting in Australia looks very different to voting in the United States: Registration is mandatory, voting is required, ranked choice voting with full preferential voting is used, and elections are on a Saturday.
-In this edition of College Takes, South Australian university student, Jameson Henderson-Redden, provides a first-hand account of the experience of voting in his home state last week and argues that the United States should consider adopting weekend elections
+In this edition of College Takes, South Australian university student, Jameson Henderson-Redden, provides a first-hand account of the experience of voting in his home state and argues that the United States should consider adopting weekend elections.

 Hello once again!
 I’m Jameson Henderson-Redden, an Australian university student who recently published a College Takes arguing that the U.S should implement full preferential voting, a system of voting used in Australia that requires voters to rank all candidates on the ballot from most to least preferred.
 To provide more context on Australian elections, I’ve written this blog about my experience voting in South Australia last weekend.

 In all state and national Australian elections, both registering to vote and voting in each election is mandatory.2 All Australian citizens must register to vote and must vote in every state and federal election or risk receiving a fine.
 Legally mandating voting increases voter turnout.
-While comparing voter turnout, the best data we have shows that between 86% to 89% of eligible Australians vote in each federal election compared to approximately 65% of the estimated American citizen voting age population for the 2024 Presidential Election.3 In the United States, advocates of mandatory voting argue that mandatory voting would increase political representation and encourage political moderation as candidates need to appeal to a broader number of people.
+While comparing voter turnout between countries is tricky,3 the best data we have shows that between 86% to 89% of eligible Australians vote in each federal election compared to approximately 65% of the estimated American citizen voting age population for the 2024 Presidential Election.
+In the United States, advocates of mandatory voting argue that mandatory voting would increase political representation and encourage political moderation as candidates need to appeal to a broader number of people.
 Opponents argue that mandatory voting is likely unconstitutional and an infringement of liberties including freedom from compelled speech.

 Most Australian state and federal elections voters use full preferential voting (FPV), meaning voters must rank all candidates for each office from most to least preferred.
 For example, if four candidates are running in a district, a voter is required to rank all four in order of preference to cast a valid ballot: Their most preferred candidate first, a second choice, a third choice, and a least preferred candidate.
 See my blog on why the U.S should implement FPV for more information on how FPV works.